taijusanagi/zksync-ssi-wallet/README.md

 # zkSync SSI Wallet

+Empower your crypto journey with seamless credentials, social insights, and cost-efficient transactions.

 ## Description

 zkSync SSI Wallet is a simple-to-use, web-based wallet.
 It uses Onyx SSI SDK, the Lens Protocol, and zkSync Account Abstraction features to provide users a seamless and feature-rich experience.
 A standout feature is its ability to help users save on transaction costs with its innovative gas system.